Abdullskype/amakugu/index.md

 [Link](url) and ![Image](src)
 ```

-For more details see [Basic writing and formatting syntax](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
+For more info visit [info.amaku.com](https://info.amaku.com).

-### Jekyll Themes
+### A Level

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/Abdullskype/amakugu/settings/pages).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.
+Amaku Group University offers the most comprehensive suite of A level options for that will find in any academic institution in the nigeria.

 ### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.
+Having trouble with our website?
+Check out our [documentation](https://docs.amaku.com/) or [contact support](https://support.amaku.com/contact) and we’ll help you sort it out.